openlandmap/scikit-map/demo/spm-tutorial/README.md

 2. Confusion matrix predicted vs observed in the case of classification task,

-**Warning:** most of functions are optimized to run in parallel by default.
+**Warning:** some functions are optimized to run in parallel by default.
 This might result in high RAM and CPU usage.

 The following examples demonstrates spatial prediction using the `sic97` data set: